 1. Foreign Exchange Market (Forex)

-- Forward Contract: It is customized as per the needs of two parties, and the two parties agree to a specific rate.
+- Forward Contract: It is customized per the needs of two parties, and they agree to a specific rate.
 There is no guarantee here, and commercial banks are the intermediaries.

 - Futures Contract: It is based on the current forex exchange rates.
-There is a guarantee available, and the intermediary is always an exchange body.
+A guarantee is available, and the intermediary is always an exchange body.

 2. Credit market

-In simple words, the credit market redistributes extra funds from those who have them to those who don’t have them.
-It is complex compared to the investment market as it has a three-tier structure and needs higher requirements to fulfill the obligations.
+Simply put, the credit market redistributes extra funds from those who have them to those who don’t.
+However, it is complex compared to the investment market as it has a three-tier structure and requires higher requirements to fulfill its obligations.

 Levels of Credit Market